tek256/react-native-figures/README.md

 ## About

-react-native-shapes is an attempt to streamline the implementation of various shapes for quick and easy usage.
+react-native-figures is an attempt to streamline the implementation of various shapes for quick and easy usage.
 It offers an option to pass an array of figures into a container or to just manage individual shapes yourself.

 ## Shapes
-Currently react-native-shapes supports the following shape types:
+Currently react-native-figures supports the following shape types:
 ```
 - Circle
 - Donut